koogle/llm.sh/README.md

 # llm.sh

 A simple bash script to interact with LLMs from the command line.
-This is a KISS (Keep It Simple, Stupid) version with minimal dependencies, inspired by [Simon Willison's llm tool](https://github.com/simonw/llm).
+Inspired by [Simon Willison's llm tool](https://github.com/simonw/llm) but trying to avoid dependencies.
+Only dependencies are curl and jq.

 ## Quick Install